infeeeee/kimai2-cmd/README.md

 To use this program you have to install Kimai2 first!

-This client is still under developement, so no release and build, only developement version yet.
+This client is still under developement.
+See planned features in the next section

 ## Current and planned features